elves/elvish/website/ref/edit.md

 time.
 This is made possible by the `$edit:listing:binding` binding table (`listing` is not a "real" mode but an "abstract" mode).
-These modes still have their own binding tables like `$edit:histlist:binding`, and bindings there have highter precedence over those in the shared `$edit:listing:binding` table.
+These modes still have their own binding tables like `$edit:histlist:binding`, and bindings there have higher precedence over those in the shared `$edit:listing:binding` table.

 Moreover, there are a lot of builtin functions in the `edit:listing` module like `edit:listing:down` (for moving down selection).
 They always apply to whichever